rustwasm/book/README.md

   <h1>The Rust and WebAssembly Book</h1>

-  <strong>This small book describes how to use Rust and WebAssembly together and has a tutorial with exercises.</strong>
+  <strong>This small book describes how to use Rust and WebAssembly together.
+It also consists of tutorials with cool exercises.</strong>

   <h3>
     <a href="https://rustwasm.github.io/docs/book/">Read the Book</a>